Nataliam32/TodoList/README.md

 longer available, because they were deprecated.
 So I had to learn how to implement those new functions provided by Kotlin.
 A good example of this problem was the replacement of *startActivityForResult* to *registerForActivityResult*, which are used to get back the result of an activity.
-This problem caused me to postpone the implementation of the edit function, because, on the skill level that I am, I cannot accomplish that.
+This problem caused me to postpone the implementation of the edit function, bcause, on the skill level that I am, I cannot accomplish that.
 However, when using this same method in another part of my code, I managed to fix all the errors and use the new function provided by Kotlin, which gave me more confidence to keep studying Kotlin and